 Fourth-generation chatbots are going to be cross-channel industry-leading AI engines, coupled with an ecosystem of supplemental technologies.

-At Jacada, we help organizations in developing their chatbot roadmap, and we provide a unique “bot framework” to assist in fourth-generation chatbot implementation.
+At Uniphore, we help organizations in developing their chatbot roadmap, and we provide a unique “bot framework” to assist in fourth-generation chatbot implementation.

 This bot framework includes the ability to create sophisticated dialog management, centralize all the orchestration between the components, and use robotic process automation to surface more transactions and remove the human element.
 All through a visual code-free environment.